rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 ## Troubleshooting

-If there is more than one team with the same name in your organization, the oldest name between the two will be used.
+If there is more than one team with the same name in your organization, the oldest team between the two will be used.

 # Version History